Garblesnarff/paddle-knight_-breakout-rpg/REFactor-PLAN.md

 Optional (not currently required by inventory)
 - constants split: Only if file grows ≥200; keep constants.ts as a barrel.
 - SaveManager split: Only if ≥200; separate serialization vs storage.
-- Stage layouts split: Only if any single file grows ≥200; split by level and provide index barrel.
+- World layouts split: Only if any single file grows ≥200; split by level and provide index barrel.

 ---